-This is the cheap alternative available comparing with other options such as diesel generator etc.
+This is the cheap alternative available compared with other options such as diesel generators etc.

 The operating cost of an air compressor can be reduced by using an electric motor as a driving medium.
 This is true when your electric motor runs very smoothly.